Exterior renovation in Felton

 Felton housing and architecture

-Felton's stock is largely forest cabins, older San Lorenzo Valley homes, and rural-residential and acreage parcels among the redwoods, with some post-CZU rebuilds.
-Many older homes still wear combustible wood or shingle siding deep in the forest — exactly the highest-priority assemblies to replace here.
+Felton's stock is largely forest cabins, older San Lorenzo Valley homes along the river and the highway, and rural-residential and acreage parcels scattered among the redwoods, with a growing share of post-CZU rebuilds.
+Many older homes still wear combustible wood or shingle siding deep in the forest, exactly the highest-priority assemblies to replace.
+The rebuilds tend toward modern, code-current detailing, while the surviving older cabins need both hardening and moisture correction.
+We match profiles to the home's character where we can, but on Felton's exposure the material's fire and moisture performance always comes first.

 Felton's redwood-forest climate